Editor’s note: This Node.js project structure guide was last updated on 26 February 2021.

 This is the place where all our business logic should live.
 It’s basically a collection of classes, each with its methods, that will be implementing our app’s core logic.
 The only part you should ignore in this layer is the one that accesses the database; that should be managed by the data access layer.

-Now that we have defined these three initial rules, we can graphically represent the result like this:
+Now that we’ve defined these three initial rules, we can graphically represent the result like this:

 And the subsequent folder structure sending us back to rule #1 can then become: